aroberge/friendly-traceback-docs/docs/html/_sources/beginner.rst.txt

 result before showing another prompt waiting for us to enter more code.

-Other synonyms of REPL are "console", "shell", and "interpreter".
+Other words sometimes used instead of the REPL acronym are "console", "shell", and "interpreter".

 .. image:: images/python_terminal.png
    :scale: 50 %